Gizmodiat/AMANDE/README.md

 The subfolders 'IVs' provides details about the pruning of instrumental variables, including potential IVs, list of IVs...
 _**In case of error during pruning, pay attention to the 'log_SNPClip.txt' file to check if it is due to a LDlink server error**_

-_Please note that harmonizations are performed after instrumental variables pruning, so for inputs used packages.
+_Please note that harmonizations are performed after instrumental variables pruning, so for the inputs of packages.
 Data about instrumental variables in the 'IVs' folders are thus not harmonized._

 # **Don't forget to cite...**
 _...and read these papers :blush:_